wwweaponizer/SmoothArray/README.md

 care.
 The data gets copied silently and automatically whenever the memory needs to be reallocated.

-In Python, the code to append (including the possible implicit resize operation) looks like this:
+In Python, the code for appending (including the possible implicit resize operation) looks like this:

 ```